 Read time : 14 mins

-Ghee is a clarified form of butter, usually made by simmering butter to expel its water content and milk solids, leaving behind pure, golden liquid fat.
-It enhances the flavour; hence, ghee has a rich, nutty flavour and increased shelf life compared to regular butter.
-Ghee does not contain lactose, which is thus suitable for lactose-intolerant persons.
+Ghee is a clarified form of butter, made by simmering butter to expel its water content and milk solids.
+This process removes most lactose and casein, making it generally better tolerated by those with mild dairy sensitivities.
+It has a rich, nutty flavour and an increased shelf life compared to regular butter.

 Ghee is a byproduct of cow's milk, butter, or cream.
 Ghee is prepared by heating and simmering water, in which the water content dries up, and milk solids separate from fats, giving this liquid the appearance of bright golden-coloured pure ghee.